globbia/old-website/index.md

 Hey!
 I am currently a postdoc in the [Algebra Group](http://www.math.muni.cz/~bourkej/BAS.html) in the Department for Mathematics and Statistics at [Masaryk University](https://www.math.muni.cz/english/) in Brno, CZ.
 Before that I was a PhD student supervised by [Nicola Gambino](http://www1.maths.leeds.ac.uk/~pmtng/) at the School of Mathematics, University of Leeds.
 I defended my thesis ["Pseudomonads, Relative Monads and Strongly Finitary Notions of Multicategory"](https://etheses.whiterose.ac.uk/30578/) in February 2022.
+You can find my cv [here](Gabriele_Lobbia_CV.pdf).

 ## Research
 My research interests are in category theory, logic and algebra.
 More precisely, I mainly work on monad theory and low dimensional category theory.